Aran203/fluxRecovery/README.md

 # fluxease (IN DEVELOPMENT)

 ## Background
 Eddy covariance tower data is fundamental for ecosystem research.
 These datasets can be broadly categorized into energy and carbon variables.
 Typically, these raw datasets are recorded at 30-minute or 1-hour intervals, and may often contain gaps or record anomalous values, necessitating usage of post-processing tools.
-Due to group-specific developments, these tools for processing energy and carbon variables often operate separately.
-This disparity creates bottlenecks, requiring manual adjustments to translate outputs from one system to another.
-Therefore, there is a need for a unified platform that seamlessly processes raw data for both carbon and energy variables.
+Due to group-specific developments, the tools for processing energy and carbon variables often operate separately.
+This disparity creates bottlenecks, requiring manual adjustments to translate outputs from one package to another.
+Therefore, there is a need for a unified package that harmonizes the post-processing steps of raw datasets pertaining to water, carbon and energy variables.

 ## Vision & Current Work
 This package is in development stages currently.
-It builds on top of the `flux-data-qaqc` package (used to post process energy variables) by removing the input text configuration file dependency.
-We aim to add support for post processing carbon and water variables shortly
+It builds on top of the `flux-data-qaqc` package (used to post process energy variables) by removing the input text configuration file dependency, and `Reddyproc` package (used to post process carbon variables).
+We also aim to add post processing functionalities for water variables such as ground water and soil moisture in future.

 ![energy_cycle](energy_cycle.png)